Modifying Kernel Parameters Using a Privileged Container

 - name: default-secret

-2. Create a DaemonSet.
+2. Create the DaemonSet.

 kubectl create -f daemonSet.yaml

-kubectl get daemonset DaemonSet name
+kubectl get daemonset {daemonset_name}

 In this example, run the following command: